 SEVENTEENTH.
 Termination.

 Termination by Enron.
-Enron may terminate Employee’s employment for the causes established by article 47 of the Federal Labor Law, certain causes are the following:
+Enron may terminate Employee’s employment for the causes established by article 47 of the Federal Labor Law.
+The causes are the following:

 Cause.
 “Cause” means: (i) Employee’s gross negligence, willful misconduct, or neglect in the performance of the duties and services as an Enron employee; (ii) Employee’s conviction of a felony by a trial court; or (iii) Employee’s breach of any provision of this Agreement.